karen-olson/SENG-LIVE-083021/phase-3/07-debugging/donation_tracker/README.md

         - Test an existing instance and its related object, if there is no relation, establishing that relationship
     - Try different method calls
 - Association setup

+- Testing out the associations between organization and donations:
+- Need to confirm that associations set up before i test out if they were setup correctly:
+- Where are associations set up: 1. macros set up to reflect the assocations inside of our models 2.
+Need to make sure that our tables reflect the associations: foriegn key column, child object table(the table that belongs to another object)

 #### Seeds File:
 - Debugging tool used: Rake Console, binding.pry